Chronic Disease Prevention and Management

 Exercise

-We talk about the importance that exercises in managing Diabetes.
+We talk about the importance that exercise in managing Diabetes.

 Module 9